 Dr. Morley is also an experienced research project manager with a strong history of scholarship and a decade of research experience and management in NIH-funded contexts.
-Dr. Morley has served in essentially every position (Technician/Abstractor, Analyst, First or Second Author, Presenter, Proposal Writer, Project Manager, Grant Administrator, Investigator, Co-PI), and has nearly two decades of post-bachelors general management and professional experience in all.
-He is published in a number of areas, including tobacco control, mental health, psychiatric genetics, public health, medical education, and bioethics.
+He has served in essentially every research position (Technician/Abstractor, Analyst, First or Second Author, Presenter, Proposal Writer, Project Manager, Grant Administrator, Investigator, Co-PI, Principal Investigator), and has nearly two decades of post-bachelors general management and professional experience in all.
+He is published in a number of areas, including tobacco control, mental health, psychiatric genetics, public health, medical education, and ethics.
 In addition to his doctoral and research experience, Dr. Morley's training and background include a Master of Arts in Public Administration from the top-ranked Maxwell School of Syracuse University, with a focus on policy analysis, and a certificate of advanced study in Health Services Management and Policy.

 - Associate Professor & Chair, Department of Public Health & Preventive Medicine